canonical/spark-client-snap/docs/tutorial/t-setup.md

 export MINIO_UI_URL=$MINIO_UI_IP:$MINIO_UI_PORT
 ```

 The MinIO web UI URL is a combination of an IP address and port.
-Print it by running
+Print it by running:
 ```bash
 echo $MINIO_UI_URL
 ```